 While the shape of the character can vary significantly, designers should maintain the same "core" shape, based on the shapes used mostly commonly in industry practice.
 For example, a U+1F36F HONEY POT encodes for a pictorial representation of a pot of honey, not for some semantic like "sweet".
 It would be unexpected to represent U+1F36F HONEY POT as a sugar cube, for example.
 Deviating too far from that core shape can cause interoperability problems: see accidentally-sending-friends-a-hairy-heart-emoji.
-Direction (whether a person or object faces to the right or left, up or down) should also be maintained where possible, because a change in direction can change the meaning: when sending "crocodile shot by police", people expect any recipient to see the pistol pointing in the same direction as when they composed it.
-Similarly, the U+1F6B6 pedestrian should face to the left \frac{1}{2}\$, not to the right.
+Direction (whether a person or object faces to the right or left, up or down) should also be maintained where possible, because a change in direction can change the meaning: when sending \\ "person escaping from crocodile", people expect any recipient to see the person swimming in the same direction as when they composed it.
 See Section 2.10, Emoji Glyph Facing Direction.